Skip to content

 The active model comes from the persisted transcription.batch.model_id app setting (Admin panel), falling back to BATCH_TRANSCRIBER_MODEL.
 Filters drop low-energy segments, known phantom phrases (common hallucinations on near-silence), and single-word outputs before anything is saved.

-Because raw audio is retained, a session can be re-transcribed later through any batch-capable model with POST /api/sessions/{id}/retranscribe (destructive to existing transcript entries), and individual segment recordings can be fetched from GET /api/sessions/{id}/segments/{n}/audio.
+Because raw audio is retained, a session can be re-transcribed later through any batch-capable model with POST /api/sessions/{id}/retranscribe (destructive to existing transcript entries).
+Retranscription prefers the split paths when present so mic speech stays bound to the sole local user and remote voice matching continues across call segments.
+Split-track turns are ordered by their source speech start rather than diarizer completion time.
+Individual mixed segment recordings can be fetched from GET /api/sessions/{id}/segments/{n}/audio.